FunkyE9th/Test/docs/BL654DongleLED.md

    - Plug the dongle into the PC and put it into Bootloader Mode

      To put into Bootloader Mode, press the reset button on the dongle.
-In bootloader mode, you should  see the LED fade in and out slowly.
+While in Bootloader Mode, you should  see the LED fade in and out slowly.